 Punctuality is also important in this country.
 You should set meetings up far in advance and take care not to schedule business appointments or meetings on Friday afternoons, as many take the afternoon off and go to the countryside.
 Talking about personal subjects with your business partners is generally frowned upon, and you should instead talk about politics, sports, and similar topics.

 Czech Republic Employment Compliance Laws

-The biggest Czech Republic employment compliance law is that you must hire employees using a strong, written employment contract.
-These contracts are usually indefinite, but you can use a fixed-term contract as long as it’s no longer than two years.
+One of the most important Czech Republic employment compliance laws is that you must hire employees using a strong written employment contract in the local language.
+These contracts are usually indefinite, but you can use a fixed-term contract as long as it’s no longer than three years.
+Fixed-term contracts are renewable up to two times.
 All contracts should include a job description, start date, location, notice period, compensation amount, collective bargaining information, and probationary periods if applicable.
 All salary and compensation amounts must be in Czech koruna.

 Ways to Onboard Employees